-- It is wise to consider the future maintenance of the wildlife area in the initial planning stages of a project. - There are 3 main options for maintenance: - Take it out of your grounds' contract and maintain it yourself through volunteer labour. - Put it back into your grounds' contract with specific maintenance instructions. - Do some of the jobs yourself and pay for the rest contractually. - Many schools pay to get grass cutting done as part of the school grounds' maintenance contract, but look after some areas (such as a pond or butterfly garden) themselves through a gardening or wildlife club, or occasional work parties of parents.
+It is wise to consider the future maintenance of the wildlife area in the initial planning stages of a project.

+There are 3 main options for maintenance:

+- Maintain it yourself through volunteer labour. - Put it into your grounds' contract with specific maintenance instructions. - Do some of the jobs yourself and pay for the rest contractually.

+Many schools pay to get grass cutting done as part of the school grounds' maintenance contract, but look after some areas (such as a pond or butterfly garden) themselves through a gardening or wildlife club, or occasional work parties of parents.